CyrusMuthui/AirBnB_clone_v2/web_flask/README.md

-# 0x04.
-AirBnB clone - web framework
+## 0x04.
+AirBnB clone - Web framework

-In this project, I am introduced to my firts web framework - Flask.
+Setting up the wb framework using flask and jinja2.